State of Slovenes, Croats and Serbs: Establishment

 The People's Council (Narodno vijeće, Narodni svet) was established on 5–8 October 1918 in Zagreb, pursuant to the decisions reached in March 1918.
 The Council declared itself a political representative body of Slovenes, Croats and Serbs living in Croatia-Slavonia, Fiume, Dalmatia, Bosnia and Herzegovina, Istria, Trieste, Carniola, Gorizia and Gradisca, Styria, Carinthia, Bačka, Banat, Baranya, Međimurje and elsewhere in southwest Hungary.
 The Council established its own Central Committee and Presidency, while one member of the Council was to be representative of a 100,000 people.
 In addition, it comprised five representatives of Croatian Sabor, the Diet of Bosnia and Reichsrat for a total of 95 representatives.
 32 voting members were required to form the quorum, and two-thirds majority was needed for any decisions.
 Members of regional parliaments were allowed to attend as non-voting observers.
 The Council elected up to 30 Central Committee members, who could appoint a further 10 to the committee by a two-thirds vote.

 The Kingdom of Hungary signed a truce with the Allies on 13 October 1918.
 Pavelić and others started negotiating with the Serbian envoy to the National Assembly Dušan T. Simović as soon as Simović had said that their military victory and the treaty with Hungary gave them right to most of the territory of the State of Slovenes, Croats and Serbs, whereas Pavelić said that they want unification with Serbia, but that they needed a federal state as well as a delineation of Croatian and Serbian population that would assume a population transfer.
 Simović rejected the talk of federalization and Pavelić yielded, and there was no further discussion on either issue.

 On 14 October 1918, Austrian foreign minister Burián asked for an armistice based on the Fourteen Points outlined in January 1918 by American president Woodrow Wilson, whose Point 10 read: "The people of Austria-Hungary, whose place among the nations we wish to see safeguarded and assured, should be accorded the freest opportunity to autonomous development."
 Two days later, Emperor Karl issued a proclamation ("Imperial Manifesto of 16 October 1918"), which envisaged a significant modification the structure of the Empire by granting wide autonomy to its peoples, including federalization of Cisleithania.
 Karl's proposal was rejected on 18 October by U.S. Secretary of State Robert Lansing who said autonomy for the nationalities was no longer enough.
-On 19 October, the National Council declared itself the supreme representative body of all South-Slavic peoples in the monarchy.
+On 19 October, the National Council of Slovenes, Croats and Serbs declared itself the supreme representative body of all South-Slavic peoples in the monarchy.